aodhanlutetiae/senedd_words/README.md

 ## Ideas

-- When do we talk about people: Boris, Sunak, Gething?
+- When do we talk about people: Sunak, Gething, Putin?
-- What about particular companies: Amazon, Airbnb, Tata?
+- What about companies: Amazon, Airbnb, Tata?
 - What about groups: teachers, nurses, farmers, carers?
 - What about technology: Tiktok, Snapchat, Instagram, Whatsapp?
 - Or concepts: trolls, distancing?